jeffsteward/HAM-forest/server/README.md

 ### Sockets

 A socket connection is created automtically when the game board client and game window client start up.
+The `socket` object is global in both contexts.
+This means it is available to interactives and animations.

+You can send two types of events: `join-game` and `take-action`.
+All other events will be ignored by the server.

 JOIN-GAME

+This event is automatically sent from the gamoe board and window at startup.
+There is no need to use it directly.

 ```json
 let data = {